Lucaterre/spacyfishing/README.md

 <!-- add pip badge -->

-A spaCy wrapper of [Entity-Fishing](https://nerd.readthedocs.io/en/latest/overview.html), a tool for named entity disambiguation and linking on Wikidata.
+A spaCy wrapper for [Entity-Fishing](https://github.com/kermitt2/entity-fishing), a tool for named entity recognition, linking and disambiguation against Wikidata.

-This extension allows using Entity-Fishing tool as a spaCy pipeline component to disambiguate and link named entities (with custom or pretrained NER spaCy models) to Wikidata knowledge base.
+This extension allows using Entity-Fishing tool as a spaCy pipeline component to disambiguate and link named entities (with custom or pretrained NER spaCy models) to the Wikidata knowledge base (KB).

 ## Table of contents